-After Fleischmann's death (05 Feb 1925), `Middleneck' was sold by the Fleischmann Transportation Co. to the Pittsburgh & West Virginia Railway as office car No. 200, `Hopedale', and on their roster through the 1950s.
+After Fleischmann's death (February 5, 1925), "Middleneck" was sold by the Fleischmann Transportation Co. to the Pittsburgh & West Virginia Railway as office car No. 200, "Hopedale," and on their roster through the 1950s.

-In the mid-1960s, `Hopedale' was sold and became part of the "Essex House" Restaurant, in West Orange, New Jersey, providing dining service.
-Cyprus I is a classic turn-of-the-century car with arched leaded glass windows and a beautiful inlaid wood interior.
+In the mid-1960s, "Hopedale" was sold and became part of the "Essex House" Restaurant, in West Orange, New Jersey, providing dining service.
+Cyprus (1st) is a classic turn-of-the-century car with arched leaded glass windows and a beautiful inlaid wood interior.

 The following comes from Dave Briggs, via an email to the Yahoo Passenger Car List, dated November 1, 2002: